armory/docs-cdaas/content/en/architecture.md

 Users and Machines can use the CLI directly or use it in CI to automate deployments.

-We distribute the CLI as native binaries (amd64 and arm64) for Linux, Mac, and Windows as well as docker image.
+Armory distributes the CLI as native binaries (amd64 and arm64) for Linux, Mac, and Windows as well as a Docker image.

 See the [CLI](/cli) section of the docs for more details.